Soverance/Exodus/README.md

 ## Configure ExodusConfig.xml
 You must make a copy of the "ExodusConfigSample.xml" file, and rename it to "ExodusConfig.xml"  In the new ExodusConfig.xml file, modify the entries to reflect the configuration for your specific environment.

-The "ExodusConfig.xml" file must be present with the installation before this service will run.
+When building this project in Visual Studio, know that the "ExodusConfig.xml" file must be present with the installation before this service will run.
 In the Solution Explorer, right-click the "ExodusConfig.xml" file and select "Properties", then set the value of the "Copy to Output Directory" attribute to "Copy Always".

 ## Installing the Exodus Service
 ### Development builds: